-Socially-engaged and place-responsive sound art performance (2014 - Present)
+Socially-engaged and place-responsive sound art performance and workshops (2015 - Present)

 I had a dream.
 A dream that I was larger than the ocean, and the ocean was a drum.
 A resonant body.
 Absorbing my impact to its depths.
 Receiving my story.
 Amplifying my gesture.
 Listening to the land.
 Giving life.

 Water drumming is a very visible articulation of water as connective tissue and how our actions echo outward.
 By employing rhythm, which requires cooperation within individual bodies, between people and with the environment, we see it emanating outward, in concentric waves, becoming larger than the composite parts.
 We also see people working together, and with the water.
 We hear collective, rhythmic gestures, an articulation of a united consciousness, in the context of the larger rhythms and cycles of the ocean.
-Through drumming, the water can speak.
+Through drumming, we can hear our relationship with water speak.

 Photo by Lucas Ferguson Sharp.
 Thank you to Arts Nova Scotia and White Rabbit Arts for supporting this project.